 Table 4.3 notes recommended freight performance measures/indicators.
-With respect to the system, "a few good measures" have been identified that inform system condition and performance through the "freight lens" and where data are available data to quantify.
+"A few good measures" have been identified to inform system condition and performance through the "freight lens."
 As Iowa and Illinois DOTs begin to establish state-level performance measures required as part of MAP-21, the Bi-State Regional Commission should closely coordinate with them to establish appropriate targets and thresholds.